ORDINANCES, RULES AND REGULATIONS OF THE GREENLAWN WATER DISTRICT TOWN OF HUNTINGTON, SUFFOLK COUNTY, NEW YORK

 - All applications for the use of water or for the use of the water facilities of the District or for the introduction of water into any premises or for the extension of any pipe or main or connection to the District water mains shall be made in writing on forms provided by the District and submitted to the District at its office located at 45 Railroad Street, Greenlawn, New York 11740.
 The applicant shall, in every instance, be the owner of the property or the authorized agent of the owner of the property.

 - Water shall not be used for any purpose other than that represented in the application.

-- Upon acceptance by the Board of Commissioners of such application, the application shall constitute a contract between the applicant and the District, obligating the applicant to pay to the District the established rate or rates as the same shall from time to time be fixed by the Board of Commissioners, and shall constitute an agreement to comply with and be bound by the ordinances, rules and regulations of the Greenlawn Water District and amendments thereto.
-Such application shall also constitute a consent by the applicant and consumer for all commissioners, agents, officer or employees of the District to enter upon any property owned or leased by the applicant or consumer for the purposes of installing, inspecting, repairing or removing any or all meters, valves, pipes or other property of the District located thereon or for the purpose of examining, inspecting or testing the plumbing facilities on such property and the manner in which the water or services of the Water District are being used.
+- Upon acceptance by the District of such application, the application shall constitute a contract between the applicant and the District, obligating the applicant to pay to the District the established rate or rates as the same shall from time to time be fixed by the Board of Commissioners, and shall constitute an agreement to comply with and be bound by the ordinances, rules and regulations of the Greenlawn Water District and amendments thereto.
+Such application shall also constitute a consent by the applicant and consumer for all commissioners, agents, officers or employees of the District to enter upon any property owned or leased by the applicant or consumer for the purposes of installing, inspecting, repairing, meter reading, or removing any or all meters, valves, pipes or other property of the District located thereon or for the purpose of examining, inspecting or testing the plumbing facilities on such property and the manner in which the water or services of the Water District are being used.

 The property owner shall pay the full cost of all materials and labor for the installation of service pipes, meters and appurtenances supplying water from the connection to the District water main to the owner’s property, and tapping and hookup fees as shall from time to time be fixed by the Board of Commissioners.